Summer Schedule For Kids That Will Inspire You!

 But what if your kids don’t nap anymore?

 You can still use this schedule!
-For our older kids who don’t nap we have a “quiet time” each day.
+We have a “quiet time” each day for our older kids who don’t nap.
 The kids play outside or in the playroom.
-They have to do quiet activities and the biggest rule is they can’t bug mommy (unless they are hurt or have to poop!).
+They have to do quiet activities, and the biggest rule is they can’t bug mommy unless it’s an emergency.
+You may also want to define what emergency means to you. 😉

 Generally, this goes well.
 Especially if I set the boundary right away.